thomasboyt/humbot/README.md

 pip install https://humbughq.com/dist/api/python-humbug_0.1.4~hackerschool.tar.gz
 ```

-Write a `config.py` file based on `config.sample.py` and launch the server with `python server.py`.
-Assuming your scraper is sending valid messages, it should start working immediately!
+Write a `config.py` file based on `config.sample.py` and launch the server with `python bot.py`.
+The bot should start listening and responding as soon as it's launched.

 ## Plugin Development